 - Progress review, including the progression examination, appointment of progression examiners/ progress reviewers;

-- Applications for suspension or extension of registration;
+- Applications for personal circumstances, suspension or extension of registration;

-- Applications to the FRDC should be made on the relevant Research Degrees (RD) forms and signed both by the PGR and the supervisory team and submitted to the Graduate School Office to be taken forward to the committee.
+Applications to the FRDC should be made on the relevant Research Degrees (RD) forms and signed both by the PGR and the supervisory team, then submitted to the Graduate School Office to be taken forward to the Committee.

 PGR representation on FRDC

 Each FRDC membership includes two PGR representatives (elected by the Student Representation Committee).
 The business of the FRDC is separated into

 - Part A, dealing with matters of policy and procedure which may be attended by PGR representatives, and